kunukn/ackordion/README.md

 * li are the accordion items
 * button is the header
 * section is the wrapper to hide the content on collapsed
-* div is the content area without padding
+* div is the content area without padding top and bottom
 * article is used to for padding if needed, the element can be removed

 # usage